cr8ivecodesmith/tdd-django/docs/chapter-notes.md

 ```

 The author also introduced this practice of having anything that has to do with
 the app contained within the app.
-In this light, rethinking my stance on the
+In this light, I'm rethinking my stance on
-directory structure I've come to adapt.
+the directory structure I've come to adapt.

 #### Ensuring functional tests isolation
 A big one is that our FT writes to the main database and leaves test data